GTM Welcomes Families of Apex Social Group!

 Minimum Wage: In Ohio, the current minimum wage for household employers is $7.25/hour.

 Workers’ Compensation: In Ohio, household employers are required to have workers’ compensation insurance.
-You can obtain it through the Ohio Bureau of Workers’ Compensation.
+You can obtain coverage through the Ohio Bureau of Workers’ Compensation.

-Paid Leave Laws: Currently, Ohio doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in Ohio applies to household employers.

 Oregon Rules